electron/electron/docs/api/app.md

 ### `app.getAppPath()`

-Returns `String` - The current application directory.
+Returns `string` - The current application directory.

 ### `app.getPath(name)`

-* `name` String - You can request the following paths by the name:
+* `name` string - You can request the following paths by the name:
   * `home` User's home directory.
   * `appData` Per-user application data directory, which by default points to:
     * `%APPDATA%` on Windows